sroccaserra/pico-8-starfield/README.md

 ## Starting the demo

-From the root of this repository, set the `PICO_8` environment variable to point to your `pico8` executable, and run `make`:
+From the root of this repository, set the `PICO_8` environment variable to point to your `pico8` executable, and `make run`:

     $ PICO_8=/path/to/pico8 make run

-This starts PICO-8 with the `carts` dir set to this repository's `carts` dir.

-Then within PICO-8, load and run the cart:

-    > load starfield
-    loaded starfield.p8 (73 chars)
-    > run
+Or you can run PICO-8 with these options:

+    $ /path/to/pico8 -run carts/starfield.p8

 ## Changing the speed